Deciding on The Sum Insured under Fire Insurance Policy

 - Other Valuables and Antiques: Valuation of these items cannot be done on the market value.
 Hence, the insured and insurer agree upon a specific value at the policy issuance time.
 This type of policy is called an Agreed Value Based Policy.

 Making an informed decision when buying a fire insurance policy is thus very important.
 As a buyer of an insurance policy, you should thus carefully establish the sum insured for the said property.
-You can seek the assistance of qualified professionals from Policybazaar to get an adequate sum insured under a fire insurance plan.
+You can seek the assistance of qualified professionals from Policybazaar to get an adequate sum insured under a fire insurance policy.